paulscherrerinstitute/TPG366/Readme.md

     drvAsynIPPortConfigure MG1 172.10.20.30:8000

-### Create an asyn serial port on a Moxa DA-66x
+### Serial: Create an asyn serial port on a Moxa DA-66x

 The TPG366 must be connected to a serial port on a Moxa.
-Only one TPG366 can be connected to each port.
 The port must run on 9600 baud (the default) and must be configured for "RS485-2WIRES" using the `setinterface` program.

-Use the `drvAsynSerialPortConfigure` command once for each Maxigauge to connect to.
-The serial ports are named `/dev/ttyM0` ... `/dev/ttyM15`.

-The asyn port name is arbitrary but when connecting to multiple TPG366 devices from one IOC, each must have its own port name.
+The Protocol of the TPG366 must be set to "Mnemonic 3 char".

+At the moment, only one TPG366 can be connected to each port!
+This seems to be a problem in the MaxiGauge firmware.

-Example startup script line for one TPG366, using port name MG2 connected to port `/dev/ttyM0` on a Moxa DA-66x:
+Example startup script line using serial port name P1 for port 1 (the device name of port 1 is `/dev/ttyM0`):

     ! setinterface /dev/ttyM0 1
-    drvAsynSerialPortConfigure MG2 /dev/ttyM0
+    drvAsynSerialPortConfigure P1 /dev/ttyM0

 ### Alternative A: Create a substitution file